fhinzen/fhinzen.github.io/_pages/research.md

 [Draft](/assets/pdf/LendingFrictions.pdf)

-I document that adverse shocks to life insurance companies propagate to firms which borrow from them via corporate bonds.
-This is evidence that lending frictions prevail in the open market for credit, as they do in relationship banking.
-I estimate their effect on financial and real outcomes to be more than half of what they are for banking during late 2008.
+This paper documents that adverse financial shocks to life insurance companies propagate to firms in the real economy that borrow from them via the corporate bond market.
+First, I show that lending relationships are sticky beyond the refinancing of corporate bonds and that holdings are concentrated among few, large institutional investors.
+Then, I estimate the effect of a negative financial shock, measured by Koijen and Yogo (2015), on borrowings, interest rates, capital expenditures, and employment growth.
+I find negative effects that are about half of what has been measured in the literature on relationship banking.
+This is evidence that lending frictions also prevail in the open market for credit.

 ---

+# A Mortgage Genealogy of New York City

+<em>joint work with Daniel Stackman</em>

+work-in-progress

+We create a family tree of mortgage agreements that tracks the issuance, change of lender, consolidation, repayment, and sale of every commercially operated property in New York City.
+We study the advent of covenants in these contracts and find more than 25\% contain a downward nominal rigidity: the landlord must not decrease the rent.